voilentKiller0/Machine-Instruction-Optimizer/README.md

 ## Optimization Strategies Description <a name="Optimization_Strategies"></a>

 Certainly!
-Below are brief descriptions for each optimization strategy mentioned in your project:
+Below are brief descriptions for each optimization strategy mentioned in this project:

 ### 1. Unscheduled Strategies <a name="Unscheduled"></a>